reflectoring/reflectoring.github.io/_posts/2019-01-28-review-java-by-comparison.md

 a couple years of practice with Java, though, you should not expect to learn too much from this book.

+If you are a college student learning Java or a seasoned programmer switching to Java, <a href="http://geni.us/java-by-comparison" rel="nofollow">*Java by Comparison*</a>
+is definitely worth its money.

 As the authors themselves do in the preface of the book, **I explicitly suggest reading the PDF or print version and *not* the e-book version**.
-The e-Book version is no fun, since you cannot see more than one code snippet at once and often have to scroll back-and-forth.
+The e-Book version is no fun since you cannot see more than one code snippet at a time and often have to scroll back-and-forth.